 There are many wonderful options for day trips in the area, with Acadia National Park at the top of the list.
 It has hundreds of miles of hiking trails and carriage paths, a rugged dramatic coastline and “mountains,” and even a few sand beaches, and of course the tourist town of Bar Harbor.
 The town of Ellsworth, on the way to Acadia, offers plenty of options for shopping and amusements.
 We have a notebook in the cottage with descriptions and maps for finding good hikes and other activities.

-Minimum stay: one week.
+Minimum stay: six nights.